M-o-a-T/forth/doc/meta/coding_style.rst

 tests, trigger a couple of errors and ``catch`` the result to verify that the system is left in a reasonable state, and all that.

 Your code must be able to run both from RAM and from Flash.
+Use ``init:`` markers (in general code) and ``setup`` words (in objects) to set up your data; don't override ``init``.

-The latter probably requires require extending ``init``. *Always* add your new ``init`` to the FORTH directory and *always* call the previous INIT before doing anything else.
-Don't add code to INIT that crashes the system, or calls ``abort`` or ``quit``, just because some peripheral isn't present.
+Don't add startup code that crashes the system, or calls ``abort`` or ``quit``, just because some peripheral isn't present.
+Setup code beyond basic hardware or variable initialization should be delegated to a task.

 Bonus points for testing some interface or device: Fake it!
-We have multitasking and queues and all that, so why not just
+We have multitasking and queues and all that, so why not just declare an area of RAM to be some hardware thing in disguise and let another task mimic its responses?